Fall photo of Old Queens in New Brunswick, New Jersey

 Cultivating Civic Discourse

-Dialogue Across Difference is a new approach to promoting meaningful civic dialogue among students, faculty, and staff at Rutgers–New Brunswick, from the classroom to the conference room.
+Dialogue Across Difference promotes meaningful civic dialogue among students, faculty, and staff at Rutgers–New Brunswick, from the classroom to the conference room.

 This initiative supports workshops throughout the academic year designed to equip participants with the skills to engage thoughtfully in discussions regarding polarizing issues and offers grant funds to assist our communities in designing programs that inspire meaningful engagement and open conversation.
-The panel discussions planned for the spring term will put these skills into action, modeling civil discourse while taking on challenging topics.
+The panel discussions are designed to put these skills into action, modeling civil discourse while taking on challenging topics.

-Designed to share useful tools and actionable skills, these workshops will empower students, faculty, and staff to engage with one another in respectful ways while discussing challenging or divisive issues.
+Designed to share useful tools and actionable skills, these workshops empowered students, faculty, and staff to engage with one another in respectful ways while discussing challenging or divisive issues.

 Student Workshop: Talking Across Differences

-In this workshop led by faculty, students will learn and practice the skills of dialogue across difference and gain the confidence to talk about politics.
+In this October 2024 faculty-led workshop, students learned and practiced the skills of dialogue across difference and gained the confidence to talk about politics.

 Community Conversation

 Community conversations focus on skill building around respectful dialogue, to allow us to better engage empathetically across difference.
-Attendees will learn about the CLARA (center, listen, affirm, respond, add) method of communication, designed to help us engage in discussion in ways that invite diverse perspectives to create shared meaning.
+Attendees of this workshop held in November 2024 learned about the CLARA (center, listen, affirm, respond, add) method of communication, designed to help us engage in discussion in ways that invite diverse perspectives to create shared meaning.

 Faculty Workshop: Talking Across Difference

-In this workshop, instructors will explore the benefits and challenges that both students and instructors face when incorporating vibrant discussion into the classroom, learn and practice various evidence-based pedagogical approaches, and envision how they might implement strategies for talking across difference into their own courses with confidence.
+In this January 2025 workshop, instructors explored the benefits and challenges that both students and instructors face when incorporating vibrant discussion into the classroom, learned and practiced various evidence-based pedagogical approaches, and envisioned how they might implement strategies for talking across difference into their own courses with confidence.

 Panel Discussions

-Scheduled for upcoming dates in the spring term, two panel discussions will cover topics including "Free Speech and the Politicized Campus" and "Teaching the Israeli-Palestinian Conflict."
+Two panel discussions held in the spring of 2025 covered topics including "Free Speech and the Politicized Campus" and "Teaching the Israeli-Palestinian Conflict."

 Universities have a special role to play in not only increasing awareness and education around challenging issues but in leading the way toward a more civil and empathetic discourse.